Updated March 18, 2026

 Frequently Asked Questions About Krakow

-Generally yes, but beware of bar scams.
+Generally yes, but beware of bar scams — this is a serious and organized problem.
 Never follow strangers to bars.
 Always check prices before ordering.
-Reports of drink spiking exist — keep your drink in sight.
+Reports of drink spiking exist — keep your drink in sight at all times.
+Stick to well-reviewed establishments.

-Yes — book weeks or months ahead in peak season at visit.auschwitz.org.
-Plan a full half-day.
+Yes — book weeks or months ahead during peak season at visit.auschwitz.org.
+Plan a full day including travel.
 Dress respectfully.
 Photography is restricted in some areas.
+This is a solemn memorial — behavior must be appropriate.

 Polish Złoty (PLN), not Euro.
 1 EUR ≈ 4.25 PLN.
-Use ATMs from major Polish banks for the best exchange rates.
-Avoid tourist-area exchange offices.
+Use ATMs from major Polish banks (PKO BP, mBank) for the best rates.
+Always decline dynamic currency conversion — choose PLN.

-No — Poland has strict drug laws with no decriminalization.
-Cannabis is illegal.
-Penalties include heavy fines and imprisonment.
+No — Poland has strict drug laws with no decriminalization policy.
+Cannabis is fully illegal.
+Penalties include heavy fines and imprisonment of up to 3 years for possession.
+Police make no exceptions for tourists.

 Also Visiting Nearby...